chimwopara/logic/MOBILE_TESTING.md

 **How to Test:**
 1. Share a challenge on desktop
-2. Open Challenge Store on mobile
+2. Open CW Academy on mobile
 3. Verify cards display properly
 4. Tap a challenge to play it